xmos/vocalfusion-rpi-setup/README.md

 - install the Raspberry Pi kernel headers
 - install the required packages
 - compile the I2S drivers
-- update the asoundrc file
+- update the asoundrc file to support I2S devices
 - add a cron job to load the I2S drivers at boot up

 For XVF3510 devices these actions will be done as well: